Use of restraints on pregnant women: Health risks and concerns

-A number of health concerns have been raised by the American College of Obstetricians and Gynecologists (ACOG), the American Public Health Association, the American Medical Association and others surrounding the use of shackles on pregnant women.
-These concerns involve various increased health risks to the woman and her child, which arise at different points of shackling.
-While pregnant during incarceration, shackles can increase the risk of falling where a woman's center of gravity is shifted by the pregnant uterus.
+The American College of Obstetricians and Gynecologists (ACOG), the American Public Health Association, the American Medical Association and others have raised many health concerns surrounding the use of shackles on pregnant women.
+These concerns frequently cite increased risks to maternal and child health resulting from shackling.
+While pregnant, shackles can increase the risk of falling where a woman's center of gravity is shifted by the pregnant uterus.
 For example, restraints placed on a woman's wrists also prevent her from breaking a fall and protecting herself and her abdomen.
 In regards to sickness and treatment, the use of shackles complicates the assessment of physical and other medical conditions before and during the process of childbirth.
-This includes diagnostic tests to determine the source of abdominal pains and nausea, hypertensive diseases—which occur in 12–22% of pregnancies—and of vaginal bleeding.
-All of these pose severe threats to the health of the mother and the fetus.
+This includes diagnostic tests to determine the source of abdominal pains and nausea, vaginal bleeding, and hypertensive diseases, which occur in 12–22% of pregnancies.
+These conditions pose severe threats to the health of the mother and the fetus.

 Restraints can also interfere with normal labor and delivery of the child.
-It can be important for women to be able to ambulate during labor to alleviate pain and be able to be moved quickly in case a Caesarean section becomes necessary.
+It can be important for women to be able to walk around during labor to alleviate pain and be able to be moved quickly in case a Caesarean section becomes necessary.
 Problems such as complications from hemorrhages, a decrease in fetal heart tones, or preeclampsia often necessitate an emergency C-section.
-For these reasons, the American Public Health Association, warns "[w]omen must never be shackled during labor and delivery".
+For these reasons, the American Public Health Association, warns "[w]omen must never be shackled during labor and delivery."

 Following childbirth, restraints can interfere with the mother's ability to safely handle their infant, and interfere in creating a close bond.
 The restriction in mobility from restraints can place the woman at increased risk for contracting the thromboembolic disease and getting a postpartum hemorrhage.

 Policy perspectives

 State and local

 States in the US have moved toward eliminating or greatly reducing the use of restraints on pregnant women in their facilities.
-California, Illinois, and New York have passed statewide legislation to completely eliminate the practice and a total of 24 states have adopted policies limiting the use of restraints on pregnant prisoners.
-A number of states allow for the unrestricted use of restraints on pregnant women.
-Of the states that have passed restrictions of some sort, 18 still include broad exceptions.
-More broadly speaking, 48 states lack legislation that lays out specific protections for incarcerated pregnant women.
+While 41 states and Washington, D.C. have laws limiting the use of restraints on pregnant people, the extent and enforcement of these policies vary widely.
+Of the states that have passed restrictions, many still include broad exceptions.
+However, a number of states allow for the unrestricted use of restraints on pregnant women.
+As of February 2024, the nine states with no anti-shackling legislation were Michigan, Alaska, Montana, Wyoming, North Dakota, South Dakota, Kansas, Iowa, and Wisconsin.